harrymander/dataclasses-struct/docs/index.md

 ```

 Decorated classes have an
-[`from_packed`][dataclasses_struct.DataclassStructProtocol.from_packed] class
+[`from_packed`][dataclasses_struct.dataclass.DataclassStructProtocol.from_packed]
-method that takes the packed representation and returns an instance of the
+class method that takes the packed representation and returns an instance of the
 class:

 ```python